 We all Scream for Ice Cream!

-The concept of ice cream goes back to the time of Alexander the Great (356-323 BC).
+The concept of ice cream goes back to Alexander the Great (356-323 BC).
 The ruler would often enjoy snow flavored with nectar and honey.
-The Roman Emperor Nero (37-68 AD), like Alexander, continued with the tradition of the snowy treat.
-He had snow and ice brought down from the mountains, stored in a special room in his palace, to enjoy with nectar, fruit pulp, and honey.
+Like Alexander, Roman Emperor Nero (37-68 AD) continued with the snowy treat tradition.
+He had snow and ice brought down from the mountains palace room to enjoy with nectar, fruit pulp, and honey.
 It was after this time that this concept made its way to China.
-The Emperors of the Tang Dynasty (618-907 AD) refined the icy dessert with the addition of milk, flour for thickening, and a natural flavor from evergreen trees.
-It is said that the famous Venetian Explorer, Marco Polo (1254-1324 AD) tried a version of the treat during an exploration.
+The Emperors of the Tang Dynasty (618-907 AD) refined the icy dessert with milk, flour for thickening, and a natural flavor from evergreen trees.
+It is said that the famous Venetian Explorer Marco Polo (1254-1324 AD) tried a version of the treat during an exploration.
 Polo liked it so much; he brought the idea back to his native Italy.
-Though historians question Polo's involvement with ice cream in the west, we do know that the dessert was certainly in Italy by the 13th century, most likely a result from the spice trade.
+Though historians question Polo's involvement with ice cream in the west, we know that the dessert was undoubtedly in Italy by the 13th century, most likely due to the spice trade.
 The spice trade had opened up from the East, and Italy was a hub for the trade route.
-Italian Catherine de ‘Medici (1519-1589 AD) organized an event in Florence asking the people to create the most interesting and unusual dish they had ever seen.
-A chicken farmer from Florence named Ruggeri won the event with his frozen ice cream treat.
-Medici would go on to marry the future King of France, Henry II, and with her new chef Ruggeri in tow, introduced ice cream to France.
+Italian Catherine de ‘Medici (1519-1589 AD) organized an event in Florence, asking the people to create the most exciting and unusual dish they had ever seen.
+A chicken farmer from Florence named Ruggeri won the event with his ice cream treat.
+Medici would go on to marry the future King of France, Henry II, and with her new chef, Ruggeri, in tow, introduced ice cream to France.

-American's first tried ice cream in the 1700s, however since it was such a rare and exotic dessert only those with status and wealth could indulge.
-Colonists were the first to use the term "ice cream", which came from the phrase "iced cream", which was a description of the process.
-The very popular English cookbook, The Art of Cookery Made Plain and Easy by Hannah Glasse (1747) was widely used in the new world and she included a recipe for the icy dessert sweetened with raspberries.
-Ice cream also had some very aristocratic fans, George Washington and Thomas Jefferson.
+Americans first tried ice cream in the 1700s; however, since it was such a rare and exotic dessert, only those with status and wealth could indulge.
+Colonists were the first to use the term "ice cream," which came from the phrase "iced cream," describing the process.
+The trendy English cookbook, The Art of Cookery Made Plain and Easy by Hannah Glasse (1747), was widely used in the new world, and she included a recipe for the icy dessert sweetened with raspberries.
+Ice cream also had some aristocratic fans, George Washington and Thomas Jefferson.
 Both leaders often served ice cream to their guests.
-According to records kept by a merchant in New York, George spent approximately $200 (today’s money) for ice cream during the summer of 1790.
-Jefferson, the devoted foodie, actually had an 18-step process for making his own version of the ice cream dessert, Baked Alaska.
+According to records from a merchant in New York, George spent approximately $200 (today’s money) for ice cream during the summer of 1790.
+Jefferson, the devoted foodie, had an 18-step process for making his version of the ice cream dessert, Baked Alaska.
 (See his recipe for vanilla ice cream at The Library of Congress: http://www.loc.gov/exhibits/treasures/tr33b.html#obj36).
-In 1813, First Lady Dolley Madison created quite the sensation when she served a strawberry creation, a “magnificent pink dome of ice cream” at her husband's second inaugural ball.
+In 1813, First Lady Dolley Madison created quite the sensation when she served a strawberry creation, a “magnificent pink dome of ice cream,” at her husband's second inaugural ball.

 The world’s love of ice cream is no joke.
-Annual sales of ice cream in the US exceeded 6 billion in 2016, which does not include all the other frozen ice cream like desserts.
-There is no doubt that the US leads the world in ice cream consumption, averaging about 26 liters of ice cream per person, per year.
+Annual US ice cream sales exceeded 6 billion in 2016, not including all the other ice cream, like desserts.
+There is no doubt that the US leads the world in ice cream consumption, averaging about 26 liters per person per year.
 New Zealand is second (23 liters pp), followed by Australia (18 liters pp) and Denmark (9 liters pp).
 The flavor vanilla makes up 20-29% of ice cream sales, with chocolate coming in a distant second.

 The US has many different ice cream restaurants, some better known than others.
-One of the most popular ice cream parlors in America was Howard Johnson's, which started in the 1920's in Quincy, Massachusetts.
-"HoJo's", the popular nickname of the restaurant, famously served 28 flavors of ice cream along with their reasonably priced fare.
+One of America's most popular ice cream parlors was Howard Johnson's, which started in the 1920s in Quincy, Massachusetts.
+"HoJo's," the popular nickname of the restaurant, famously served 28 flavors of ice cream along with their reasonably priced fare.
 The restaurant had a bright orange pyramid roof, which was brilliant marketing.
 Once kids, and parents alike, saw the roof from a distance, there would be little doubt that they would not stop for a quick scoop or two.
-The ice cream flavors included favorites like butter crunch and black raspberry, and of course vanilla.
-They also introduced flavors that few had experienced in an ice cream, like; peppermint stick, macaroon, lemon stick and fruit salad.
-The ice cream parlor exploded to a full-blown restaurant chain throughout the US, always serving the crowning jewel, ice cream.
-Even the famed Jacques Pepin worked at the restaurant in the 1960s, though briefly, he was said to have helped the restaurant chain create their signature menu.
-Sadly, only one of the original 1000 restaurants remain, which is in Lake George, NY.
+The ice cream flavors included favorites like butter crunch, black raspberry, and vanilla.
+They also introduced flavors that few had experienced in ice cream, like; peppermint sticks, macaroons, lemon sticks, and fruit salad.
+The ice cream parlor exploded into a full-blown restaurant chain throughout the US, always serving the crowning jewel, ice cream.
+Even the famed Jacques Pepin worked at the restaurant in the 1960s, though he was said to have helped the restaurant chain create its signature menu briefly.
+Sadly, only one of the original 1000 restaurants remains in Lake George, NY.

 July is Ice Cream Month; therefore, you should enjoy a few scoops of your favorite flavor during that month.
-Making your own ice cream is incredibly easy and delicious.
-However, if you do indulge too much you may suffer from a temporary "Brain freeze" while eating ice cream.
-When ice cream touches the roof of your mouth, it triggers a reaction, causing blood vessels in the head to dilate.
-Followed by the person jumping up and down, moaning, and praying the pain to go away.
-Though this only lasts a few seconds, it feels like eternity.
-SO enjoy, but enjoy slowly.
+Making your ice cream is incredibly easy and delicious.
+However, if you indulge too much, you may suffer from a temporary "Brain freeze" while eating ice cream.
+When ice cream touches the roof of your mouth, it triggers a reaction, causing blood vessels in the head to dilate—followed by the person jumping up and down, moaning, and praying for the pain to go away.
+Though this only lasts a few seconds, it feels like an eternity.
+So enjoy, but enjoy slowly.